How Could We Accurately Measure The Market Size of The Scuba Diving Industry?

 For many other reasons, surveying dive retailers also provides an incomplete picture of the scuba diving industry.

-These surveys can give us an indication of the size of the dive industry and how it is growing or shrinking.
+These surveys can provide an indication of the size of the dive industry and its growth or decline.
 The Business of Diving Institute regularly administers this type of scuba diving industry market survey, and the results helped us reach the conclusions we presented in the recent edition of ‘Scuba Diving Industry Market Size Research Report.’

 I won’t repeat the list of challenges here.
 Have a look at our prior post about them.
 Here, we want to consider a solution.

-Currently, the most reliable data we have comes from the SFIA (Sports & Fitness Industry Association) because they use a specialized firm to randomly contact Americans to establish participation rates in various sports and fitness activities.
-The TIV in Germany used a similar process to get the numbers we reviewed in the book mentioned above.
+In the USA, the most reliable data available comes from the SFIA (Sports & Fitness Industry Association), which utilizes a specialized firm to randomly contact Americans to establish participation rates in various sports and fitness activities.
+The TIV in Germany employed a similar process to obtain the numbers reviewed in the book mentioned above.

 So, SFIA has the right methodology.
 We simply need to dig further than what is probed in the annual SFIA participation surveys.
 To define the size of the dive industry, we need more than participation rates.